-This agenda item presents the FY2014-2015 Student Budget Parameters.
-In compliance with federal regulations for states that participate in federal financial aid programs, the Commission annually recommends guidelines for student living expenses, to be used by financial aid administrators in determining student eligibility for need-based aid (grants, work-study, and loans).
-Student budgets include tuition and fees, books, supplies, transportation, personal expenses, room and board with additional supplemental budgets specific circumstances.
+This agenda item presents the FY2015-2016 Student Budget Parameters.
+In compliance with federal regulations for states that participate in federal financial aid programs, the Commission annually recommends guidelines for student living expenses to be used by financial aid administrators in determining student eligibility for need-based aid (grants, work-study, and loans).
+Student budgets for student financial aid purposes include tuition and fees, books, supplies, transportation, personal expenses, and room and board.
+There are some allowable addons to the student budget for student-specific circumstances.